pachterlab/kb_docs/docs/source/bulk/alignment_types/matrices.rst

-Quantification of multiple cellular species from bulk RNA sequencing data
+Quantification of multiple cellular species
 =======================================